Board of Overseers Mentoring Program

 Students are matched with mentors according to career fields and interests.
 This provides an opportunity to ask career-related questions, see a typical day in that chosen career, and possibly be introduced to professional organizations.
 By sharing experiences such as academic training, kinds of career moves, and professional insights, mentors can guide their mentees as they enter the work field.

-*Please note that junior-level refers strictly to number of credits earned, not year at the university.
-This total includes hours earned via AP, IB, CLEP, or other test credits.
+- 45-80 cumulative hours earned (junior-level, dependent strictly on number of credits earned, not year at the university; this total includes hours earned via AP, IB, CLEP, or other test credits)

 Questions about the Program

-Please send all program inquiries to the program coordinator, Luke Buckman, at email@example.com.
-You may also reach Luke by telephone at (502) 852-6293.
+Please send all program inquiries to the program coordinator, Sarah Exner, by email at email@example.com or by phone at 502.852.3919.